Gellybean/Mathfinder-Bot/presets.md

 -:-

-`number-or-name`
- - The name or index number associated with it (use /var List-Armor to see a comprehensive list).
+`number-or-name` The name or index number associated with it (use /var List-Armor to see a comprehensive list).

-`enhancement` *optional*
- - The enhancement bonus (if any) to AC.
+`enhancement` *optional.* The enhancement bonus (if any) to AC.

 ![hara](https://user-images.githubusercontent.com/10622391/192118521-60e4c411-a50b-49dd-8793-9ffb6e9bf74d.jpg)